 Also, you need a couple of carrots and celery stalks, as well as a medium onion and four cloves of garlic.

-In addition to the vegetables, you’ll need some vegetable broth, dried rosemary and of course, Kosher salt and pepper.
+In addition to the vegetables, you’ll need some vegetable broth, dried rosemary, and, of course, Kosher salt and pepper.
+Pretty straightforward, right?

-You’ll cook up all the vegetables, blend it smooth either in your high-speed blender, food processor, or my personal favorite blending tool, the hand-held immersion blender (you gotta get one of these).
-At the end of all this effort, you’ll be rewarded with a smooth and delicious vegan pea soup – YUM!
+You’ll cook up all the vegetables and blend them smoothly either in your high-speed blender, food processor or my favorite blending tool, the hand-held immersion blender (you must get one).

 There are three reasons I love this vegan pea soup recipe: